BossManta/TimothyBosmanScandiStore/README.md

 Responsiveness was a high priority for me when working on this project.
 The website should scale to almost any screen size, including mobile.

 ## Setup 🏃‍♂️

+- Download and run the GraphQL backend at: https://github.com/scandiweb/junior-react-endpoint

 - Install all dependencies: `npm install`

 - Build and Run: `npm run start`